 - Training program.
 Structure the playbook as a training tool.
 Our playbook is built in PowerPoint (sometimes 100 slides!).
 Include copious examples of what to say and not to say, along with key resources for community managers to consider.

 Keep your playbook up to date

 At HGS, we make a point of updating our playbooks at least semi-annually.
 If there are world events, product changes, organizational policies, new competitor approaches, major issues and crises, etc. that affect the playbook, we revise more frequently.
+We also use contact center AI solutions to continuously stay on top of the latest trends, customer demands, and sentiments.
 Being diligent in making process and procedural updates along the way will keep your community management team performing at their peak, as well as consistently align with your intended outcomes for the social media program.